Rec. Center Office Contact

 - Columbia Village RV Storage is full.
 If you wish to be placed on the waiting list, please email your information to the office and the size of space that you require.

 - If you are a resident of Columbia Village Phase 15 (Townhomes) and are wanting to report issues with sprinklers, please contact AMI at 385-9650.

-- For all other sprinkler issues please contact The Rec Center office at 433-0643.
+- For all other sprinkler issues please email The Rec Center office at firstname.lastname@example.org so they are able to forward the email to the landscaping company for their records as well.
 Please be sure to have details as to the issue and the location.